Opening an international bank account is critical to the lives of many individuals and business owners.

 This has included accounts for all client profiles imaginable, navigating the most difficult of account opening challenges, and helping thousands of people just like you.

-International Bank Account Opening
+Opening an International Bank Account

 To open an international bank account, there are several steps to navigate.
 Including, preparing the necessary documentation and presenting your client profile in a way that is acceptable to the bank.
 That said, how you navigate these steps and present yourself will depend on the country where you want to open.

-First, it’s important to mention that finding and opening an international bank account that matches your profile has never been more difficult.
+Of course, it’s important to mention that finding and opening an international bank account that matches your profile has never been more difficult.

 Yes, there are many banks offering “international” bank accounts.
 But these accounts often come with specific criteria, overwhelming deposit requirements, and very high fees.
 Making finding a suitable bank harder than ever.